Preliminary remarks on Vaccines

 https://apps.who.int/iris/handle/10665/135972

-The WHO recommendations apply only to vaccines that meet WHO specifications for efficacy and thermostability and contain an adequate amount of preservative.
+These WHO recommendations apply only to vaccines that meet WHO specifications for efficacy and thermostability and that contain an adequate amount of preservative.
 The vaccines provided by MSF meet these requirements.

-• The location of the VVM gives a first indication of the application of the multi-dose vial policy:
+• The location of the VVM provides a first indication of the application of the multi-dose vial policy:

-• If the VVM is on the vaccine label: the vaccine vial, once opened, can be stored for subsequent vaccination sessions for up to 28 days, regardless of the product formulation (liquid or freeze-dried)
+• VVM on the vaccine label: the opened vial may be kept for up to 28 days for subsequent vaccination sessions, regardless of formulation (liquid or freeze-dried)

-• If the VVM is attached in a different place from the label: the vaccine vial should be discarded at the end of the vaccination session or within 6 hrs of opening, whichever comes first, regardless of product formulation.
+• VVM placed other than on the label: the opened vial must be discarded at the end of the vaccination session or within 6 hours of opening, whichever comes first, regardless of formulation.

-• Check the vaccine leaflet to ensure that the use of a specific product is permitted up to 28 days after opening.
+• Always check the vaccine leaflet to confirm whether the specific product may be used up to 28 days after opening.

 Caution